xanthopoulakis/big-data-rendering-demo/README.md

 For execution, you will only need Node.js installed on your environment.

+You also need git-lfs installed on your machine.

+    brew install git-lfs

 ### Node

 [Node](http://nodejs.org/) is really easy to install and now includes [NPM](https://npmjs.org/).